simonachkar/redux-app/README.md

 ### Wrapping the React app with Redux

 Now we need to hook the store to React, and it's also done in `src/index.js`.
 We do that by wrapping the `<App />` component by the `<Provider>` component that takes `store` as prop.
-Now we can access the store throught all of our React app.
+Now we can access the store throughout all of our React app.

 ```jsx
 <Provider store={store}>